Carex distans

 Carex distans, commonly known as distant sedge, is a plant species in the sedge family, Cyperaceae.
 It is native to Europe and North Africa.
 It is part of a complex of similar species that occur across Eurasia.
-Its relatives include Carex diluta of central Asia, which has also introduced to North America in Montana.
-C. distans has been introduced to US states including Maryland and Pennsylvania.
+Its relatives include Carex diluta of central Asia, which has also been introduced to North America in Montana.
+Carex distans has been introduced to US states including Maryland and Pennsylvania.
 More recently, it was found in Oregon.
 There is a report from Victoria, Australia as well.

 Description

 C. distans is densely cespitose and 40–80 cm tall.
 Leaves: sheaths are brown to orange-brown; blades are green, flat and 3–4.5 mm wide.
 The inflorescence consists of widely separated spikes.
 The terminal spike is staminate and the lower 2–4 spikes are pistillate.
 The perigynia (also called utricles) are green to brownish, 3.5–4.6 mm long, contracted to a beak 1–1.4 mm long.
 Stigmas are 3 and achenes trigonous.
 2n = 68, 70–72, 74.